1202kbs/Understanding-NN/README.md

 ## References

-I only referenced the first paper in sections that are not mentioned below.
+I referenced the first paper in all of the sections (including those not listed below).

 [1] Montavon, G., Samek, W., Müller, K., jun 2017.
 Methods for Interpreting and Understanding Deep Neural Networks. arxiv preprint, arXiv:1706.07979.